 Looking to try out some Colorado ziplining?
-What a way to kick off 2017!
 Now that you’re interested in ziplining, you’re probably wondering what to expect.
 What should you wear?
 What should you bring?
 What is provided by the outfitter?
 At AVA we provide all the necessary equipment for you!
 Our guides will get you outfitted in a harness, helmet and the other necessary gear, give you the safety rundown, and then you’ll be on your way!
 Our friendly and experienced guides are ready to take care of the difficult parts while you enjoy zip after exhilarating zip!

 Close-toed, sturdy shoes.
 Plan on wearing sneakers or hiking boots.